BeyondScheme/BeyondScheme.github.io/_posts/2016-08-06-setting-up-automated-ssl-for-rails-app-with-lets-encrypt.md

 * open certificates

 What differentiates Let's Encrypt from other Certificate Authorities is that Let's Encrypt has ninety-day lifetimes for certificates.
 One of the reasons of ninety-day lifetimes is that it encourage automation.
 We can’t continue to expect system administrators to manually handle renewals.
 More explanation you can [find here](https://letsencrypt.org/2015/11/09/why-90-days.html).

+# What you are going to learn

+In this article I'm going to show you how to:

+* create capistrano tasks to:
+  * register Let's Encrypt client
+  * authorize domain on Let's Encrypt
+  * obtain a certificate from Let's Encrypt
+* create rake task for certificate renewal process and how to run it via cron